Skip to content

 parent=Property

-The parent layer can exist in the same QGIS project, or a different project, or even a layer from an external source.
+The parent layer can exist in the same QGIS project, a different project, or even a layer from an external source.

 Parameter

 The following are some examples of how parameter can be used.
-Multiple parameters can be assigned by using a semi-colon as a delimiter.
+Multiple parameters can be assigned by using a semicolon as a delimiter.

 Spatial Filter

-Keyword for Spatial Intersection
+Keyword for spatial intersection

 Layer Properties > QGIS Server > Keyword list